EmmanualJanuarie/devops-test/README.md

 # devops-test
-integration with azure Boards and GitHub
+integration with azure Boards and GitHub fot test purposes.